 Note: The Employer must also comply with clause 19.6 for each apprentice and pay the Fares & Travel Allowance to each apprentice.

-- (iii) Superannuation in accordance with clause 31 of this Agreement. - (iv) Apprentices will be paid a percentage of the Site Allowance based on the table at clause 22.2(e)(ii).
+- (iii) Superannuation in accordance with clause 32 of this Agreement. - (iv) a percentage of the Site Allowance based on the table at clause 22.2(e)(ii).

 23. Award Allowances